 Network neuroscience \cite{muldoon2016network, bassett2017network} models the brain as a complex network.
 The nodes of functional brain networks depict brain areas, while edges represent temporal co-activation of the areas \cite{korhonen2021principles}.
 Observed properties of functional brain networks depend on the methodological choices made in preprocessing \cite{andellini2015test, aurich2015evaluating} and network construction \cite{fornito2013graph, korhonen2021principles}.
 In particular, definition of network nodes strongly affects network properties \cite{wang2009parcellation, zalesky2010whole}.

 Despite the importance of accurate node definition for obtaining reliable analysis outcomes, network neuroscience still lacks a commonly shared standard for node definition \cite{zalesky2010whole, eickhoff2015connectivity, korhonen2021principles}.
-The most popular approach uses as nodes Regions of Interest (ROIs), collections of fMRI measurement voxels defined in terms of e.g. anatomy, function, or connectivity \cite{korhonen2021principles}.
+The most popular approach uses as nodes Regions of Interest (ROIs), collections of functional magnetic resonance imaging (fMRI) measurement voxels defined in terms of, e.g., anatomy, function, or connectivity \cite{korhonen2021principles}.
 The ROI time series are obtained by averaging the fMRI BOLD time series of voxels inside each ROI.
 Unfortunately, the ROI approach suffers from two important drawbacks.

-First, using ROIs as functional brain network nodes requires functional homogeneity, or high correlation between voxel time series inside each ROI. fMRI measurement data is assumed to consists of groups of highly correlated voxels (represented with bright colors in Fig.~\ref{fig:brain_surface_parcellation_visualization}).
-To avoid losing data when averaging voxel time series, ROIs should match these voxel groups, as the two parcellations on the top row of Fig.~\ref{fig:brain_surface_parcellation_visualization}.
-Unfortunately, most commonly used parcellations resemble more those at the bottom row of Fig.~\ref{fig:brain_surface_parcellation_visualization}, where ROIs do not match the groups of correlated voxels \cite{gottlich2013altered, stanley2013defining, korhonen2017consistency}.
+First, using ROIs as functional brain network nodes requires functional homogeneity, or high correlation between voxel time series inside each ROI. fMRI measurement data is assumed to consists of groups of highly correlated voxels (represented with bright colors in Figure~\ref{fig:brain_surface_parcellation_visualization}).
+To avoid losing data when averaging voxel time series, ROIs should match these voxel groups, as the two parcellations on the top row of Figure~\ref{fig:brain_surface_parcellation_visualization} do.
+Unfortunately, most commonly used parcellations resemble more those on the bottom row of Figure~\ref{fig:brain_surface_parcellation_visualization}, where ROIs do not match the groups of correlated voxels \cite{gottlich2013altered, stanley2013defining, korhonen2017consistency}.
 In other words, many commonly used ROIs suffer from low functional homogeneity.
 The low voxel-level correlations yield data losses when voxel time series are averaged \cite{stanley2013defining}.
-Further, investigation of connectivity at the levels of ROIs and voxels has revealed that many ROI pairs are strongly connected although the voxels of the same ROIs show only low connectivity \cite{korhonen2017consistency}.
+Further, investigation of connectivity at the levels of ROIs and voxels has revealed that many ROI pairs are strongly connected even though the voxels of the same ROIs show only low connectivity \cite{korhonen2017consistency}.
 This suggests that low homogeneity may yield spuriosities in observed ROI-level network structure, for example because badly defined ROI boundaries divide groups of correlated voxels into several ROIs.

 {}